sjentsch/lsjDocs/_pages/Ch11_tTest_02.rst

 Introducing the *t*-test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This ambiguity is annoying, and it was resolved in 1908 by a guy called
+This ambiguity is annoying, and it was resolved in 1908 by a guy called William
-William Sealy Gosset (`Student, 1908 <References.html#student-1908>`__\ ),
+Sealy Gosset (`Student, 1908 <References.html#student-1908>`__\ ), who was
-who was working as a chemist for the Guinness brewery at the time (`Box,
+working as a chemist for the Guinness brewery at the time
-1987 <References.html#box-1987>`__\ ).
-Because Guinness took a dim
+(`Box, 1987 <References.html#box-1987>`__\ ).
+Because Guinness took a dim view
-view of its employees publishing statistical analysis (apparently they
+of its employees publishing statistical analysis (apparently they felt it was a
-felt it was a trade secret), he published the work under the pseudonym
+trade secret), he published the work under the pseudonym “A Student” and, to
-“A Student” and, to this day, the full name of the *t*-test is
-actually **Student’s *t*-test**.
-The key thing that Gosset figured
+this day, the full name of the *t*-test is actually **Student’s *t*-test**.
+The
-out is how we should accommodate the fact that we aren’t completely sure
+key thing that Gosset figured out is how we should accommodate the fact that we
-what the true standard deviation is.\ [#]_ The answer is that it subtly
+aren’t completely sure what the true standard deviation is.\ [#]_ The answer is
-changes the sampling distribution.
+that it subtly changes the sampling distribution.
 In the *t*-test our test
-statistic, now called a *t*-statistic, is calculated in exactly
+statistic, now called a *t*-statistic, is calculated in exactly the same way I
-the same way I mentioned above.
-If our null hypothesis is that the true
-mean is *µ*, but our sample has mean :math:`\bar{X}` and our
+mentioned above.
+If our null hypothesis is that the true mean is *µ*, but our
-estimate of the population standard deviation is :math:`\hat{\sigma}`,
+sample has mean X̅ and our estimate of the population standard deviation is
-then our t statistic is:
+:math:`\hat{\sigma}`, then our t statistic is:

 .. math:: t = \frac{\bar{X} - \mu}{\hat{\sigma}/\sqrt{N} }

-The only thing that has changed in the equation is that instead of using
+The only thing that has changed in the equation is that instead of using the
-the known true value *σ*, we use the estimate
-:math:`\hat{\sigma}`.
-And if this estimate has been constructed from
+known true value *σ*, we use the estimate :math:`\hat{\sigma}`.
+And if this
-*N* observations, then the sampling distribution turns into a
+estimate has been constructed from *N* observations, then the sampling
-*t*-distribution with *N* - 1 **degrees of freedom** (df).
-The
+distribution turns into a *t*-distribution with *N* - 1 **degrees of freedom**
-t distribution is very similar to the normal distribution, but
+(df).
+The t distribution is very similar to the normal distribution, but has
-has “heavier” tails, as discussed earlier in `Other useful distributions
+“heavier” tails, as discussed earlier in `Other useful distributions
 <Ch07_Probability_6.html#other-useful-distributions>`__ and illustrated in
 :numref:`fig-ttestdist`.
-Notice, though, that as df
+Notice, though, that as df gets larger, the
-gets larger, the *t*-distribution starts to look identical to the
+*t*-distribution starts to look identical to the standard normal distribution.
-standard normal distribution.
-This is as it should be: if you have a
-sample size of *N* = 70,000,000 then your “estimate” of the
+This is as it should be: if you have a sample size of *N* = 70,000,000 then
-standard deviation would be pretty much perfect, right?
-So, you should
+your “estimate” of the standard deviation would be pretty much perfect, right?
-expect that for large *N*, the *t*-test would behave exactly
+So, you should expect that for large *N*, the *t*-test would behave exactly the
-the same way as a *z*-test.
+same way as a *z*-test.
 And that’s exactly what happens!

 .. ----------------------------------------------------------------------------